albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 Second static initialisation block
 ```

 I tend to stay away from static initialisation block and prefer using methods instead.
-Note that multiple initialisation block may add to some confusion.
+Note that multiple initialisation block may add to the confusion.
 Consider the following class.

 ```java
 package demo;